-A great alternative for allergies – If your baby has a lactose intolerance, milk protein intolerance or true milk allergy then a soy based formula can provide alternative.
+- A great alternative to allergies – If your baby has a lactose intolerance, milk protein intolerance or true milk allergy then a soy-based formula can provide an alternative.

 Cons of soy formula

-– Contains Soy – To state the obvious – soy formula is not suitable for infants with a soy allergy.
+- Soy allergies – Soy formula is not suitable for infants with a soy allergy.

 - High in sugar – As I will discuss below, soy baby formula typically contains more sugar than cow’s milk formula.